mkoffi971/video-and-music-downloader-privacy-policy/README.md

 Privacy Policy for "Video & Music Downloader - 2024"

-This privacy policy, under the umbrella of 'FreePublicSolutions.' explains how "Video & Music Downloader - 2024" application collects, uses, processes, and discloses information to protect the privacy of its users.
+This privacy policy, under the umbrella of 'FreePublicSolutions,' explains how "Video & Music Downloader - 2024" application collects, uses, processes, and discloses information to protect the privacy of its users.
 By downloading and using this application, you agree to this privacy policy.

 User Data